youwuyou/AISE/README.md

 # AI in Sciences and Engineering - Final Projects

-This repository contains the implementation of the final projects for the AI in Sciences and Engineering course at ETH Zürich.
+This repository contains the implementation of the final projects for the course AI in Sciences and Engineering 401-4656-21L at ETH Zürich.

 ## Repository Structure